solomidSF/YRCoverFlowLayout/README.md

 	@property (nonatomic) CGFloat coverDensity;

-If you’re changing them at runtime - don’t forget to call ‘reloadData’.

 Thanks to [viteinfinite](https://github.com/viteinfinite) for adding 2 more customizable properties:

 Min opacity that can be applied to individual item.